Updated February 2022

 Postmates and UberEats calculate its fees based on four factors: Pick up, Drop off, Time, and Distance.
 All of these fees vary from location to location.
 All users can also tip their delivery driver and the driver will keep 100% of it.

-Additionally, drivers can earn bonuses.
-These bonuses also fluctuate depending on market values.
+Additionally, drivers can earn more with promotions (when available) .
+These promotions also fluctuate depending on market values.

 Boost – An added bonus to make sure each trip taken is worthwhile.